Nutritional Support for Blood Glucose Health

 Good Health and Vitamin D

 Vitamin D has emerged as the “star supplement” because of its many nutritional benefits for both men and women.
-Vitamin D plays a key role in the proper absorption of calcium for strong bones and teeth and has been shown to support colon, breast, prostate, ovarian, heart and colorectal health.
+Vitamin D plays a key role in the proper absorption of calcium for strong bones and teeth.
 This important vitamin also enhances immune system strength in adults.
 Unfortunately, too many Americans are not getting enough of this “star supplement.”

 Starting or Updating Your Vitamin Regimen